-A regular meeting of the Riverdale City Council will take place on Tuesday evening, July 14th at 7pm.
-Due to the COVID-19 outbreak, the meeting will be held virtually as a GoToMeeting web conference and with limited attendance in the Community Room at City Hall (maximum capacity is 25 people).
+A regular meeting of the Riverdale City Council will take place on Tuesday evening, November 24th at 7:00pm.
+Due to the COVID-19 outbreak, the meeting will be held virtually as a GoToMeeting web conference and with limited attendance in the Community Room at City Hall.

 Attending the Meeting Online

 To attend the City Council Meeting on Tuesday, November 24, 2020 (from 7:00 PM – 9:30 PM), just join the meeting from your computer, tablet or smart phone by clicking on the button or this link.
 You can access the meeting by using the access code: 569-793-517